nstefanski/moodle-local_zerogrades/README.md

 # moodle-local_zerogrades
-Automatically enters zeroes as grade overrides for activities without submission, and autogrades some forums based on wordcount
+Automatically enters zeroes as grade overrides for assign, forum, and quiz activities without submissions.

+Contains two methods for autograding forums based on wordcount and number of posts or based on joining a Zoom meeting activity in the same course section / week as the forum.